Frequently asked questions

 - Placement test: The placement test is done before you arrive at TREFFPUNKT Bamberg, saving you course time.
 We will analyse your language level in advance, so you can directly attend the appropriate class on arrival.

 During your course:

 - Direct contact with the teachers and the director of the school: During the numerous activities and in friendly atmosphere during the break you will always have the oportunity to give us feed back to your course, the books and the learning material.
 With this kind of informal feed back we were able to improve a lot to prepare the participants even better for their goals.

 - Tests: Usually every other week you will write a test.
 So you will be able to see how much you learned in the past two weeks.

 - Written evaluation: Participants of the intensive course will give us written feed back every week.
-We will react very quickly on your remarks, maximum within two days.
+We will react very quickly on your remarks, maximum within three days.

 How do I know that TREFFPUNKT is a good language school?
 Do you have references?

-TREFFPUNKT language institute has offered classes in German as a foreign language since more than 20 years.
+TREFFPUNKT language institute has offered classes in German as a foreign language since 1995.
 Numberless participants visited the school – around 20 % of them twice or even more often.
 You can benefit from their experiences reading their evaluations on our homepage or on facebook.
 To get an impression of the companies or institutions that have allready worked with us, take a look at our references.

 A great deal of care is taken in finding the appropriate course level for you (according to the Common European Framework of the European Council for the Study of Foreign Languages), in selecting the right material and in employing well-qualified and committed teachers.
 In addition, accommodation close to the school and various activities offered throughout your stay ensure that there are many social opportunities outside of lesson times.
 At every stage of the course your objectives, aims and interests will be given the greatest consideration possible - of this you can be assured.